MathOverflow

 MathOverflow is a mathematics question-and-answer (Q&A) website, which serves as an online community of mathematicians.
 It allows users to ask questions, submit answers, and rate both, all while getting merit points for their activities.
 It is a part of the Stack Exchange Network, but distinct from math.stackexchange.com.

 It is primarily for asking questions on mathematics research – i.e. related to unsolved problems and the extension of knowledge of mathematics into areas that are not yet known – and does not welcome requests from non-mathematicians for instruction, for example homework exercises.
 It does welcome various questions on other topics that might normally be discussed among mathematicians, for example about publishing, refereeing, advising, getting tenure, etc. It is generally inhospitable to questions perceived as tendentious or argumentative.

 Origin and history

-The website was started by Berkeley graduate students and postdocs Anton Geraschenko, David Zureick-Brown, and Scott Morrison on 28 September 2009.
+The website was started by Berkeley graduate students and postdocs Anton Geraschenko, David Zureick-Brown, and Kim Morrison on 28 September 2009 based on the idea of Sándor Kovács's NSF CAREER Grant.
 The hosting was supported by Ravi Vakil.
 The site originally ran on a separate installation of the StackExchange 1.0 software engine; on June 25, 2013, it was integrated in the regular Stack Exchange Network, running SE 2.0.